Three police officers have been killed

 The bombings, which took place at a bus station in the Indonesian capital, killed at least three police officers and wounded six officers and five civilians, national police spokesman Inspector General Setyo Wasisto told reporters Thursday.

-Aluminium, nails, buckshot and receipts for purchasing rice cookers were found at the scene of the bombing, Wasisto said.
+Aluminium, nails, buckshot and receipts for purchasing rice cookers were found at the scene of the bombing, Inspector General Setyo Wasisto told reporters Thursday afternoon.

-It's not clear who carried out the attack but Sitompul said authorities suspect ISIS involvement, according to CNN Indonesia.
+It’s not clear who carried out the attack but Indonesian police spokesman senior commissioner Martinus Sitompul said authorities suspect ISIS involvement, according to CNN-affiliate CNN Indonesia.

 In the past, ISIS has claimed responsibility for terror attacks in the Southeast Asian nation.